-Disability pension: The pension is equal to 50% of the insured's average monthly wage.
+Disability pension: The pension is equal to 50% of the insured's average monthly earnings.

-The average monthly wage is calculated on the basis of average earnings on which contributions were paid in the last 36 months.
+The average monthly earnings are based on average earnings on which contributions were paid in the last 36 months.

-The pension is increased by 0.5% for each full year of contributions if the insured has at least 60 months of contributions; by 1% for each full year of contributions if the insured has at least 120 months of contributions.
+The pension is increased by 0.5% for each full year of contributions if the insured has 60 months to 119 months of contributions; by 1% for each full year of contributions if the insured has at least 120 months of contributions.